-Although floating-point values are numbers, they are not contained in the value space of owl:real.
+Although floating-point numbers are numbers, they are not contained in the value space of owl:real.
 Thus, the value spaces of xsd:double and xsd:float can be understood as containing "fresh copies" of the appropriate subsets of the value space of owl:real.
 To understand how this impacts the consequences of OWL 2 ontologies, consider the following example.

-'''
+DataPropertyRange (a:hasAge xsd:integer)

-The range of the a:hasAge property is xsd:integer.
+DataPropertyAssertion ( a:hasAge a:Meg

-DataPropertyRange( a:hasAge xsd:integer )
+"17"^^xsd:double)

-DataPropertyAssertion( a:hasAge a:Meg "17"^^xsd:double )
+The range of the a:hasAge property is xsd:string.

-'''
+Meg is seventeen years old.